quyen1903/CellPhoneS_Clone/Readme.txt

 (I suggest to use gitbash)

-First inside server and client folder we use command type command npm install --force
+First inside server folder and client folder(seperate them!!) we use command type command npm install --force
 Wait about one minute(depend on your computer)